hartzler/crate/README.md

     COMMANDS:
        setup	create the network bridge [bridge-name]
-       create	creates a new container
+       new      creates a new container
        run      start a process inside a container destroy	destroy the container
        pause	pause the container's processes
        resume	resume the container's processes